 I still have a lot of room for improvement, but I’ve learned to focus on trying to be a bit better than I was the day before.
 This is in life as a whole, but in terms of work, my blogging work has needed the support from the Writing Team here, including Christian, Gabriella, and Megan, all of whom are marketing specialists, and have been instrumental in my growth this summer.
 Sometimes you need others to support you to grow effectively.

-Nick myers leads a creative meeting at sharp wilkinson
+Nick Myers leads a creative meeting at Sharp Wilkinson

 To be part of the Sharp Wilkinson team is to be part of a dynamic, collaborative environment.